 Requests received from employees / collaborators are processed by the Human Resources Department with the support of the Data Protection Cell.
-Data subjects may be clients, former clients, legal representatives, employees, candidates, guarantors etc.

 V. RESPONSIBLE EMPLOYER

 The strategic objective in the Human Resources are is to be an employer of choice that actively promotes diversity and new ways of working through: